ffbinaries/ffbinaries-node/readme.md

 | ffserver | v   | v     |         |
 | ffplay   | v   | v*    | v       |

-(* Only linux-32 and linux-64 builds are available for ffplay)
+(* Only linux-32 and linux-64 builds of ffplay are currently available)

 # Usage